Calculate US import duties, landed costs, and profit margin impact from current US Tariffs

 High Tariff Impact: Tariffs account for of your total landed cost.
 Consider exploring alternative sourcing countries with lower rates.

-Country | Tariff Rate | Duty Amount | Total Cost |
+| Country | Tariff Rate | Duty Amount | Total Cost |

 Understanding Tariff Impact: Tariffs are applied to the customs value of imported goods (typically product cost + insurance + freight).
 The duty amount becomes part of your landed cost, affecting your overall cost basis and profit margins.

 For the most accurate tariff rates, consult the Harmonized Tariff Schedule of the United States (HTSUS) for your specific product code or speak with a customs broker.
+Rates shown reflect current IEEPA reciprocal tariffs and Section 232 sector-specific tariffs as of January 2026.

 Current tariff rates, calculation guides, and cost reduction strategies